How to Throw a Baseball, Part 1: The Four Seam Grip

 Getting a good grip every time is the first step to being an accurate and strong thrower.

-The ideal hold for a strong, straight throw is a 4-seam grip.
 This is achieved by taking your middle and index fingers of your throwing hand, and placing it perpendicular to the horseshoe of the seams on the baseball.

-The 4 seam grip.
+The 4 seam grip

 In this grip, your fingers will be in their best position to use the seams to pull down and hopefully get maximum backward rotation.
 Also, the seams are in a position where the ball will spin very true and straight.